aishahan/itsthatdeep/_posts/customer-journey-map-your-life-goals.md

 - design your journey map
 - improve ~~customer~~ your experience

 Example: I have this vision of the person I want to become.
-She is a great friend, she works out 3-5x a week and has run a marathon, she reads voraciously, she got promoted at work recently, she cooks her own healthy food, she invests a majority of her income wisely.
+She works out 3-5x a week, she's a great run, she has run a marathon, she reads voraciously, she got promoted at work recently, she cooks her own healthy food, and she invests a majority of her income wisely.
 How can I become this person?
 - That sounds like a really accomplished person!
 I would love to be her.
 Okay, what are my goals from this vision?
 	- Be a good friend
 	- Run frequently